 Over a hundred.
 How many exactly?
 I’m not sure, but at least that many projects Gorrion did so far for our customers.
 Some were fun to create, some not so much, most of them were a success, but we’ve had some inglorious moments too.
 Right now we are announcing what is called a Gorrion’s Standard.
-A well defined way to prevent from what can go wrong in a software creation process.
+A well-defined way to prevent from what can go wrong in a software creation process.

 Gorrion started over eight years ago, but what happened five years back from now was a definitive change of direction.
 From a company creating own product, we shifted to one that offers it’s software services to others.
-What we were was a group of a really talented and ambitious developers.
+What we were was a group of really talented and ambitious developers.
 Developers having no idea on what outsourcing market is.
 We were like a newborn child, who just came to this world and tries to figure out what the heck is going on.

-For creation process we decided to always assume the project will become a huge success and will require further development.
+For the creation process, we decided to always assume the project will become a huge success and will require further development.
 Therefore things like Continuous Integration and Unit Testing are part of every app we create.
 They help to reduce a lot of problems related to project growth and constant need for proper regression testing.

 Gorrion’s Standard is a set of rules, procedures and technical solutions that we enforce to avoid problems we get to know during our rich history.
 Most of them are things we do for some time now, but having them written down gives two advantages.
-On one hand we set the level of service we want to provide in every project, on the other hand our clients know what they can expect and how our offer stands out from the competition.
+On the one hand, we set the level of service we want to provide in every project, on the other hand our clients know what they can expect and how our offer stands out from the competition.

 We’d like our clients to feel taken care of, to be living witnesses of how awesome Gorrion is.
 We don’t want to fail, we want to succeed because at the end of the day all that matters is whether we are satisfied with what we do or are we not, and what can be more satisfying than a well-done job?